Run of Paper (ROP) Ads

 Newspaper advertising is a popular option for small retail businesses because it targets your local market and can bring in new customers.
 It is, however, filled with a number of complicated terms, conditions, and options.

-Ad placement within the paper is an important consideration, yet you can often request that your ROP ad is targeted at certain reader demographics.
+Placement within the paper is an important consideration, and you can often request that your ROP ad is targeted at certain reader demographics.

 There is a lot of debate about whether ads placed in specific locations (known as preferred placement) actually produce better results.
 Many advertisers will argue that there is no significant difference because today's newspaper readers are very dedicated to scanning every page, including the advertisements.